exakat/php-dictionary/dictionary/concatenative.ini.rst

 A concatenative structure is a structure that is valid after placing values one after the other.

 For example, strings are concatenative, using the ``.`` dot operator.
-On the other hand, JSON is not concatenative, as two JSON strings placed one after the other does not create a valid JSON (although, it is still a string).
+On the other hand, JSON is not concatenative, as two JSON strings placed one after the other does not create a valid JSON.

 There are concatenative programming languages, and natural languages.